cWorksLLC/miniorganize/README.md

 click on the "Code" button, and you will see some options to clone the repo.

 > [!NOTE]
-> theres an exe download
+> theres an exe download in the 1.0 release